ardani/slim-common/readme.md

 Find a bug?
 [Open an issue on GitHub](https://github.com/collegeman/slim-common/issues).

 Want a new feature?
-[Fork me](https://github.com/collegeman/slim-common/fork) and open a pull request, but make sure to scan open issues first to make sure no one else is already working on the same problem.
+[Fork me](https://github.com/collegeman/slim-common/fork) and open a pull request, but please grok the open issues first to make sure no one else is already working on the same problem.

 ## A little history.